Hythe Marine Services team up with the Royal Navy crew onboard HMS Queen Elizabeth for pit stop service and maintenance.

 The Royal Navy’s HMS Queen Elizabeth is the newest flagship within her class of aircraft carriers.
 Capable of carrying up to 40 F-35 Lightning jets and weighing an astounding 65,000 tonnes HMS Queen Elizabeth is the largest, and arguably the most impressive, vessel ever built for the Royal Navy.

-In August this year Hythe Marine Services (HMS) Technical Director Luke Fitzgerald, a Hythe Marine veteran of over thirteen years, was contracted to carry out routine maintenance work on HMS Queen Elizabeth at Portsmouth’s naval base.
+In August this year Hythe Marine Services (HMS) Director of Value Engineering Luke Fitzgerald, a Hythe Marine veteran of over thirteen years, was contracted to carry out routine maintenance work on HMS Queen Elizabeth at Portsmouth’s naval base.

 Unlike normal service pit stops this one required rapid response from the HMS team who needed to ensure HMS Queen Elizabeth was fighting fit and ready to dock-out in record time, ahead of the vessels departure for sea trials in America.